Rodrigodd/gameroy/README.md

 You can find pre compiled binaries in the [Releases page](https://github.com/Rodrigodd/gameroy/releases).

-This project depends on [resvg](https://github.com/RazrFalcon/resvg) (version 0.23, at time of writing) for rendering assets, and cargo-about for generate a list of licenses (this last one is optional).
+This project depends on [resvg](https://github.com/RazrFalcon/resvg) (version 0.23, at time of writing) for rendering assets, and [cargo-about](https://github.com/EmbarkStudios/cargo-about) (0.5.1) for generate a list of licenses (this last one is optional).

 You can install them using cargo: